Champion Healthcare Data Breach: Sensitive PII and PHI Exposed

 Champion Manufacturing Inc, doing business as Champion Healthcare, disclosed a data breach involving unauthorized access to its internal corporate systems.

 In late January 2026, Champion detected suspicious activity on its internal corporate systems.
-The company determined that this activity was the result of a cybersecurity incident and immediately began an investigation with the support of third-party cybersecurity experts.
+The company determined that this activity was the result of a cybersecurity incident and began an investigation with the support of third-party cybersecurity experts.

 The investigation found that an unauthorized party accessed certain Champion internal corporate systems and obtained certain files in late January 2026.
 After discovering the unauthorized access, Champion worked with outside experts to conduct a thorough review of the affected files.